Researchers transform stem cells into bone cells using sound waves

 The microchip (left) produces sound waves prompting stem cells to start differentiating into bone cells — © RMIT University

-« Using sound waves, we can apply the right amount of pressure to trigger the process of mesenchymal stem cell differentiation. “, details Leslie Yeo, lead author of the study. ” Cheap and simple to use, our device could be easily scaled up to process large numbers of cells simultaneously, which is vital for efficient tissue engineering.. »
+« Using sound waves, we can apply the right amount of pressure to trigger the process of mesenchymal stem cell differentiation. “, details Leslie Yeo, lead author of the study. ” Cheap and simple to use, our device might be easily scaled up to process large numbers of cells simultaneously, which is vital for efficient tissue engineering.. »

 A simpler approach